 We’re not trying to sell you on any religion or particular philosophy of meditation.
-We have a strong background in Mindfulness, Kriya Yoga, Buddhism, Christianity and we love what science is bringing to the table.
+We have a strong background in Mindfulness, Kriya Yoga, Tibetan Buddhism, Kashmir Shaivism, Christianity, and we love what science brings to the table.
 We are inquisitive, curious, easy going and open-minded.
 And we’re happy to share what we’ve learned with you, and to hear what you have to share with us.

 We offer different approaches to meditation so you can find the style of meditation that works best for your body, your mind, your lifestyle, and your personality.
 See "What Kind of Meditation Do You Teach?" below.
 We know that, when it comes to meditation, one size does not fit all so we strive in our classes to help you discover what works for you!

 We’re known as, “The Happy Meditation Group,” which delights us and makes us smile even more.
 We love meditation and the transformation it’s brought to our lives.
 For many of us, meditating feels like coming home.

 If any of this resonates with you, we’d love to have you join us online and mediate with us.

-What Kind of Meditation Does the Hamsa Meditation Center Teach?
+What Kind of Meditation Does Hamsa Meditation Center Teach?

 Hamsa Meditation Center provides a supportive friendly environment for you to learn how to meditate and also learn how to use meditation to improve your day-to-day life.

 Caren Prentice, our founding teacher, began her practice of Kriya Yoga over twenty years ago and is currently training in advanced practices with her Tibetan Buddhist Teachers.
 Over the years she has studied and trained in Mindfulness, Stress Reduction, Kashmir Shaivism, Vipassana, also known as Insight Meditation, and various other types of meditation.